markjlyon/spaceopera/EPISODES.md

 The discovery of a Silurian fleet on the far side of the former Drago-Kadzai space gave the terrible revelation of the fate of the worlds that fell silent and its only a matter of time before a dozen becomes a hundred.

-Reports of a mysterious, large, unknown Zendai battlecruiser begin to spread outside Drago-Kadzai space, stirring rumors ranging from being a surviving warship to a revenge powered ghost ship to the return of Drago Ivani, creating both fear and hope among the fallen worlds.
+Reports of a mysterious, large, unknown Zendai battlecruiser begin to spread outside Drago-Kadzai space, stirring rumors ranging from being a surviving warship to a revenge powered ghost farship to the return of Drago Ivani, creating both fear and hope among the fallen worlds.

 ### EPISODE 02x01 - THE SERPENT'S TOOTH